kyprizel/testcookie-nginx-module/README.markdown

-DESCRIPTION
+Description
 ===========

 **testcookie-nginx-module** is a simple robot mitigation module using cookie based challenge/response.

 Challenge cookies can be set using different methods:

 *   "Set-Cookie" + 301 HTTP Location redirect
 *   "Set-Cookie" + HTML meta refresh redirect
 *   Custom template, JavaScript can be used here.

 To prevent automatic parsing, challenge cookie value can be encrypted with AES-128 in CBC mode using custom/random key and iv, and then decrypted at client side with JavaScript.

-DIRECTIVES
+Directives
 ==========

 testcookie
 ----------
 **syntax:** *testcookie (on|off);*

 **default:** *off*

 **context:** *http, server, location*

 Enable/disable module.